Kotlin/kotlinx.serialization/docs/polymorphism.md

 So, we can say that polymorphic serialization of sealed classes requires explicit opt-in on use site.
 Why is that?

 Because in an ideal solution, you ain't gonna need serial modules and other stuff at all.
-Compiler knowns all subclasses of sealed class anyway, therefore, serialization plugin knows them too and it would be possible to correctly serialize subclasses without a user's intervention.
+Compiler knows all subclasses of sealed class anyway, therefore, serialization plugin knows them too and it would be possible to correctly serialize subclasses without a user's intervention.

 Work for this solution is in progress now.
 Meanwhile, explicit opt-in is required to ease the migration path and avoid silent semantic change: to migrate on the new solution, you'll have to remove all `@Polymorphic` annotations from `val`s.